GabrielHub/UniversitySimulator/README.md

 **Focus:**

 	* Tuition Rate Slider - Affects Happiness and Wealth.
 Higher Tuition rate decreases happiness and increases wealth per turn.
 	* Acceptance Rate Slider - Determines how many of the applied students will enter the University.
-Higher acceptance rate increases students but decreases faculty per turn.
+Higher acceptance rate increases students but decreases renown per turn.
 	* Highschool Agreements - New agreements appear each turn and must be purchased.
 Agreements affect the max pool of students who can apply, as well as renown.
 	* Alumni Donation Rate: Affect wealth gained by Alumni.
 Setting it too high when happiness is low will cause Alumni to denounce the university and alumni number decreases